rsksmart/rootstock-integration-tests/README.md

 `POWPEG_NODE_JAR_PATH` should point to the absolute path of the powpeg-node .jar file in your system to be executed.

-You can leave this value as the example or set `CONFIG_FILE` to the actual name of the configuration file you are going to use.
-If you don't provide a value, it will use `regtest.js` instead.
+You can leave this value as the example or set `CONFIG_FILE_PATH` to the actual path of the configuration file you are going to use.
+If you don't provide a value, it will try to use `./config/regtest.js` instead.
 Notice that there is a `regtest-all-keyfiles.js` file in the `config` directory.
 You can either use that one, rename it, modify it or use a new one.
 At the moment, we are running the tests with `keyfiles` nodes.
 When we setup the tests to run with the `tcpsigner`, then we will update this guide to include that.